Projective, Sparse, and Learnable Latent Position Network Models: COMPARISONS AND REMARKS

+is guaranteed to hold for any bounded function $K$, such as the standard choices expit($-\rho^2$), $\exp{(-\rho^2)}$ and $(1 + \rho^2)^{-1}$, as well as many choices of unbounded $K$.
+For this reason, it may be undesirable to consider sparse-graphon based LPMs to model real-world networks in which edge transitivity is expected to be present, at least for standard link functions.

+In contrast, the sparse LPMs presented in Section~\ref{sec:sparse-latent-space} exhibit nonzero probabilities of edge transitivity as $n$ increases under standard assumptions on $K$.
+We establish this fact as Theorem~\ref{triangles2}.

+\begin{theorem} Let $\pi$ be a permutation on $(1, \ldots, n)$ chosen uniformly at random from the set of permutations on $(1, \ldots, n)$ for $n \in \mathbb{N}$.
+A $d$-dimensional regular rectangular latent position network model will satisfy

+That is, the probability of edge transitivity does not goes to 0 as the number of nodes goes to infinity. \end{theorem} \begin{proof} Proof provided in \S \ref{prooftriangles2}. \end{proof} As such, our projective sparse LPMs are more suitable for modeling networks where edge transitivity is expected to be present.
+Seeing as edge transitivity is a primary selling point of LPMs, we argue that our LPMs are thus more suitable in most practical applications.

-It is also worth noting that the sparse graph representation of \citet{Bollobas-Janson-Riordan-Phase} is more general than the sparse graphon representation described above.
-It allows for latent variables assigned to nodes to be defined through a point process rather than generated independently from the same distribution.
-For LPMs, this is the random connection model (\S \ref{prc}).
+Finally, It is also worth acknowledging that the sparse graph representation of \citet{Bollobas-Janson-Riordan-Phase} is more general than the sparse graphon representation described above.
+It allows for latent variables assigned defined through a point process rather than generated independently from the same distribution.
+For LPMs, this set-up equates to the traditional random connection model (\S \ref{prc}).